Where gakdo is going.

 - Read it out loud before shipping.
 If it doesn't sound like a person said it, rewrite.

 - Short term — fix the copy.
 "One link per trip" becomes something that implies a vault of trips, not a limit.
+Quick win.

 - Medium term — proper trip browser.
 A shelf of your trips, sorted by date, with covers.